 Yeah, just about 5%.
 Right around the same as the academy… I can go on lots of endless anecdotes about social aspects of discrimination.
 There’s a lovely story I love telling.
 As I said, I was a fairly outspoken young woman; it hasn’t gone away.
 I’d been at a party, and I was about 19, and there was this really gorgeous guy; he was really lovely, beautiful.
 I thought, “Wow, lovely.”
 He was in physics and for some reason we got into a discussion with something to do in the history of physics, which I didn’t know much about but I was talking about it anyway.
 But I was having a serious conversation with him, and after about 10 minutes he said, “What’s a nice girl like you doing in a conversation like this?”
 I thought, “What?”
 And it goes back to that idea that nice girls don’t look intelligent.
 He was so surprised that a woman could actually talk about something as ‘complicated’ as some historical issue in physics.
 Anyway, I decided he wasn’t gorgeous any longer.
 But that kind of thing happened a lot… So that was I guess the first question, which I think I’ve comprehensively answered.
 What’s the second question again?

-What would you like institutions to do to institute policies that would open things up and make them better for women, give them more opportunities?
+What policies would you like institutions to adopt that would open things up and make them better for women, and give them more opportunities?

 I do have to say that things have vastly improved.
 I think my stories tell that.
 The world I described back in the 70s when I was beginning my career was very, very different… Let me just add a story from my research to the first part, because I think it’s kind of relevant.
 I mean, I haven’t explained to you how I got into the women’s movement, what fired me politically, which might be quite interesting. ****stopped 19:09***